-No provision for ECL was recognized on the Group's cash and cash equivalents, due from related parties, deposits and short-term placments(presented as part of "Other current assets") and other noncurrent assets because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and entities with good credit standing and relatively low risk of defaults.
+No provision for ECL was recognized on the Group's cash and cash equivalents, due from related parties, deposits and short-term placements (presented as part of "Other current assets"), and other noncurrent assets because the transactions with respect to these financial assets were entered into by the Group only with reputable banks and entities with good credit standing and relatively low risk of defaults.

-The carrying amounts of these financial assets at amortized cost are disclosed in Notes 5, 8, 13 and 21.
+The carrying amounts of these financial assets at amortized cost are disclosed in Notes 4, 7, 12 and 20.

 Estimating the Fair Value of Investment Properties, Land and Improvements, Building and Improvements, and Power Plant Facilities and Equipment.
-The fair value of investment properties, land and improvements, building and improvements and plant facilities and equipment is derived from the current market prices of comparable properties, with adjustments to reflect any changes in economic conditions since the date of those transactions.
-The fair value is determined based on the approaches and assumptions disclosed in Notes 11 and 12.
+The fair value of investment properties, land and improvements, building and improvements, and plant facilities and equipment is derived from the current market prices of comparable properties, with adjustments to reflect any changes in economic conditions since the date of those transactions.
+The fair value is determined based on the approaches and assumptions disclosed in Notes 10 and 11.

-As at December 31, 2021 and 2020, management has assessed that there are no significant differences between the fair value and the carrying amount of investment properties and property, plant and equipment.
-The carrying amounts of the Group's investment properties, land and improvements, building and improvements and power plant facilities and equipment are disclosed in Notes 11 and 12.
+As at December 31, 2022 and 2021, management has assessed that there are no significant differences between the fair value and the carrying amount of certain investment properties, land and improvements, building and improvements, and power plant facilities and equipment.
+The carrying amounts of the Group's investment properties, land and improvements, building and improvements, and power plant facilities and equipment are disclosed in Notes 10 and 11.